Auburn Trail

 The Auburn Trail is a multi-use rail trail located principally in the towns of Victor and Farmington, Ontario County, New York (USA).
 It is approximately 11 mi long and maintained by the Towns of Victor and Farmington and Victor Hiking Trails.
 The trail mostly follows the alignment of the Auburn and Rochester Railroad.
-Additional disconnected portions of the Auburn trail are found in the Towns of Pittsford and Brighton, Monroe County, NY.
+Additional disconnected portions of the trail are found in the Towns of Pittsford and Brighton, Monroe County, NY.
 A detailed description and map of the Auburn Trail are available from Victor Hiking Trails.